Before anything else, I’d like to make this statement:

 “Student success is possible in a positive learning environment.”

-What makes a good environment for learning?
 I know that you have your own unique characteristics of a good learning environment.
-But I know we have established our classroom with the aim of promoting student learning.
+And we have established our classroom with the aim of promoting student learning.
+But I want to specify most clearly what is a good environment for learning.
 That’s our common denominator as educators.

 As a teacher, I always think of my classroom as a place where I can hone my students’ abilities to become productive individuals.
-So, I always take advantage of my creativity in this aspect and my best classroom management skills.
+So, I always take advantage of my creativity in this aspect and my best classroom management skills to establish a good environment for learning.
 Setting up for my interactive classroom, I always see to it that it’s the learning place highly sought after by my students.

 I know that each of them is different but I am aware that my students desire a classroom environment that highly supports their individual needs.
 For me, a good environment for learning should be highly conducive to student learning.